 Volume 5 introduces Samuel Sullivan, a charismatic, manipulative carnie who lures people with powers to join his carnival with promises of a holy land where specials can live free.
 This has the side-effect of making his seismic-based powers even more powerful.
 He manages to convince most of the heroes to visit, investigate, or join his cause at some point.

-House of Cards: Francis Urquhart.
+House of Cards (UK): Francis Urquhart.
 He plots, schemes, manipulates and backstabs his way up the political chain in the hopes of becoming Prime Minister; remaining above suspicion among all of his colleagues.
 He does it with class, skill and style, all the while giving conspiratorial No Fourth Wall asides to the audiences, explaining his thoughts on his opponents and next steps.
 He commits terrible deeds, but the audience has to forgive him, because his charm and panache are too overwhelming for him to be hated.